kexinrong/rehashing/README.md

 # How fast is HBE?

 The speed of HBE depends on the desired relative error, the kernel and the dataset.
-For relative error 0.1 under the Gaussian kernel ahd datasets around 1M points HBE takes less than 25ms per query and very often around ~2ms.
-For specific datasets and comparison with competing methods (e.g. [FIGTree](http://users.umiacs.umd.edu/~morariu/figtree/), [ASKIT](http://padas.ices.utexas.edu/libaskit/)) see Table 1.
+For relative error 0.1 under the Gaussian kernel ahd datasets around 1M points HBE takes less than *25ms per query* and very often around ~2ms.
+For specific datasets and comparison with competing methods ([FIGTree](http://users.umiacs.umd.edu/~morariu/figtree/), [ASKIT](http://padas.ices.utexas.edu/libaskit/), uniform Random Sampling (RS)) see Table 1.

 ![Table 1](https://github.com/stanford-futuredata/hbe/blob/clean/experiments/experiments_hbe.png "Table 1")